apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Despite that declaration not being isolated to any actor, this newly-created task will _inherit_ the `MainActor` isolation of its enclosing scope.

-It is important to note that this form of isolation inheritance must be done explicitly, using the `isolated(any)` annotation.
 Function types offer a number of mechanisms for controlling their isolation behavior, but by default they behave identically to other types.